In This Article

 Sex is an incredibly complicated part of life.
 However natural it may be, it's still easy to associate it with negative emotions, specifically shame.
-From the days of sex education in school, the act is often made to seem embarrassing, taboo, and better left avoided until absolutely necessary.
+From the days of sex education in school through adulthood sexual encounters, the act is often made to seem embarrassing, taboo, and better left avoided until absolutely necessary.
 While education regarding sexual health and safety is important for young people (and adults), it has a way of fostering feelings of guilt and sexual shame that can last long into adulthood.

 Additionally, double standards perpetuate the common trope that men can and should pursue sexual partners while women should not.
-All of this can contribute to people feeling ashamed to be sexual, but, as long as you are comfortable and feel safe, there is nothing wrong with exploring your sexuality—whatever that means to you.
-We broke down what exactly sexual shame is, where it comes from, and how it can influence your sexuality.
+Because the conversation around sex and its place in our society is not one that many people are open to having, all of this can contribute to people feeling ashamed to be sexual.
+But as long as you are comfortable and feel safe, there is nothing wrong with exploring your sexuality—whatever that means to you.

 Basics of Sexual Shame

 People experience sexual shame in response to many things, including who they feel sexual desire for, who they want to have sex with, the kind of sex they want to have, their sexual thoughts and fantasies, and the ways that they see themselves as sexual.

 Sexual shame refers to all the ways people come to feel that who they are as a sexual being is wrong, broken, or even fundamentally bad.

 "Sexual shame is so ubiquitous that when someone or something does not evoke sexual shame and is actually 'sex-positive,' it can be a shock to the system and cause reactivity like discomfort, anxiety or fear, judgment, anger, threats, and sometimes even violence," says Diane Gleim, licensed marriage and family therapist and certified sex therapist.
 And it doesn't just come from physical actions.
 Many people experience sexual shame whether or not they ever act out their thoughts, feelings, or beliefs.